Skip to content

 });

-// Long-running agent
+// Long-running work

 const computer = await client.computers.create({

-kind: "browser",
+kind: "desktop",

 timeout_seconds: 3600,